adamjacobbecker/adamjacobbecker.github.com/index.md

 I'm a "web developer", "programmer", "technologist", or whatever else you'd like to call me.
 I've spent the majority of my professional career developing software for the public sector, first as a [Presidential Innovation Fellow](https://presidentialinnovationfellows.gov/), and most recently as the co-founder of [DOBT](https://www.dobt.co).

 I'm currently working as a freelance technology consultant.
-My strengths include making pragmatic technology choices, helping tech teams adopt the latest technologies and best-practices, and providing mentorship to junior engineers.
+My strengths include making pragmatic technology choices, helping teams adopt the latest technologies and best-practices, and providing mentorship to junior engineers.

 I've worked at all levels of the stack, and enjoy turning an idea from a concept to wireframes, an MVP, and finally, a robust and scalable application.